core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 1. The server builds a phantom observation request, i.e., a GET request with an Observe Option set to 0 (register).

-2. The server selects an available value T, from the Token space of a CoAP endpoint used for messages having:
+2. The server selects an available value T, from the Token space of a CoAP endpoint used for messages that have:

     - As source address and port number, the IP multicast address GRP_ADDR and port number GRP_PORT.